Heiko-Zelt/ldapsync/README.md

 Multiple LDAP directories and subtrees can be synchronized.
 A Synchronization is directional from provider to consumer (master-slave).

-It is meant to run continuously as an App in Cloud Foundry.
+It is meant to run continuously as an app in Cloud Foundry.
 The configuration is read from environment variables.
 It is possible to run outside Cloud Foundry, but environment variables have to be set like in Cloud Foundry.